 To the extent reasonable and in a manner consistent with the effective and efficient operation of the University, the policy of the University is to support faculty with a need for family medical leaves including leaves related to: pregnancy, childbirth, adoption and parental leaves.
 This policy also governs faculty leaves relating to: California State military spousal leave, court and other judicial appearances, funeral leave, jury duty, military reserve leave, personal (non-medical) leaves, and workers' compensation leave.
 Pursuant to the Faculty Leave Policy, the Dean, Department Chairs and other supervisors will make efforts to reasonably accommodate faculty with such needs.

-The Faculty Medical and Family Medical Leave Policy is available at: Faculty FMLA
+The Faculty Medical and Family Medical Leave Policy is available at: https://intranet.lmu.edu/Assets/HR/Faculty+FMLA.pdf?method=1.